czbiohub-sf/scRFE/docs/source/references.rst

 ..

-Note that scRFE will automatically remove nan values in the dataset, and will print a statement when it does so.
+Note that scRFE will automatically remove cells in the dataset if they don’t have a value for the class of interest.

 2) **Call scRFE and Return Results DataFrame**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~